For ordering online we have simple guide to help you through the process.

 Once you decide which style of roller you prefer, you will be guided through the ordering process online.
 Our system can automatically determine your install requirements based on a few details you will provide.
 We have developed our systems to be easily configured to each unique install.

 Don’t know your specifications yet?
 Don’t worry.
-Just select “I don’t know” when asked for and we’ll take care of your inquiry.
+Just select "No" to skip or “I don’t know” and we’ll take care of your inquiry.
 Still not sure?
 Get in touch and we’ll get the ball rolling.
 Our friendly team is always available to provide extra information to help you make the best decision.

 The track length is determined by your door width and your opening size.
 To determine the minimum length track required for your door see our Technical page for further information.